ITSStartup/easyJavaDropboxAPI/README.md

-It is internal API for use DropBox feature for Enterprise Application.
+It is an API for use Dropbox feature using Dropbox API.

 ###How to use?